jessepav/lacygoill-wiki-backup/tmux.md

 For the moment, the  only solution which I know is to kill  and restart the tmux server.

+##
+# How to yank

+The next three key bindings are provided by the tmux-yank plugin.

+## the contents of the current command-line?

+Press `prefix + y`.

+## the contents of the current working directory?

+Press `prefix + Y`.

+## the text selected in copy mode, *and* paste it immediately on the command-line where the cursor was?

+Press `Y` in copy mode.

+### What's the benefit of this, compared to yanking then pasting in two steps?

+It doesn't pollute the system clipboard.
+Although, it does add a paste buffer on the stack of tmux paste buffers.

+##
 # Theory

 Several tmux clients can be attached to the same session.